Psychology 3 - Personality Dynamics and Development » Spring 2019 » Exam 3

 Individuals with amnesia are ________ which suggests that accurate self-knowledge ________ memories for specific life events.

-unable to provide accurate self-reports; depends on
+C. unable to provide accurate self-reports; exists separately from

-are able to provide accurate self-reports; depends on
+D. are able to provide accurate self-reports; depends on

 Question #5